monkeyatcomputer/bundoorascouts.org/_pages/contact-us.md

 ---
 title: Contact Us
 permalink: /contact-us
-subHeading: We would love to hear from you!
+subHeading: "We would love to hear from you!"
 layout: contact
+description: "Contact Bundoora Scout Group"
 ---